-Redmi earphones come with an aluminium alloy metal design with tangle-free cables and a 90-degree audio jack.
-With a solid single-color design, the redmi earphones are premium looking, and the aluminum alloy housing gives them a high-quality feel.
+Redmi earphones come with an aluminum alloy metal design with tangle-free cables and a 90-degree audio jack.
+With a solid single-color design, the redmi earphones are premium-looking, and the aluminum alloy housing gives them a high-quality feel.
 Redmi earphones come in three different colors: black, blue, and red.
 We’ve got the black one.

 Redmi has included various sizes of ear tips and small, medium, and large ones.
 They also come with an anti-earwax mesh panel that prevents earwax from damaging the product.